Euphorbia horrida

 Euphorbia horrida, the African milk barrel, is a species of flowering plant in the family Euphorbiaceae, native to South Africa.
 It is a cactus-like shrub showing remarkable similarities to the true cacti of the New World, and thus an example of convergent evolution.
 Growing to 1.5 m, it has blue-green, heavily ridged spiny stems carrying solitary green flowers in summer.
 In temperate regions it must be grown in heated conditions under glass.

-It develops new shoots laterally at the base of the plant (offset)s, often forming roots and thus a successful means of propagation.
+It develops new shoots laterally at the base of the plant offset, often forming roots and thus a successful means of propagation.

 The Latin specific epithet horrida means "with many prickles".

 This plant has gained the Royal Horticultural Society's Award of Garden Merit.